 Trash and recycling is sorted on site by Coastal Resources, which recovers, recycles, and converts up to 80% of the wasted materials thrown out each week.
 Marketable recyclables are pulled out, and recovered parts of trash are converted into products such as pulp, ethanol and biogas; plastics are converted into “briquettes” that can be used for fuel; and solubilized food waste is processed through anaerobic digestion.
 Learn more here.

 Under a Pay As You Throw (PAYT) solid waste program, households are charged for refuse collection based on the amount they throw away, providing a direct economic incentive for residents to reduce waste and dispose of less.

 How does PAYT work?

-Big Apple Wilson St
+Big Apple (S. Main St. and Wilson St.)

-Leadbetters Super Stop
+Leadbetter’s Super Stop

 Paradis Shop N Save

-How much do the bags cost?
-Are there different sizes?
+How much do the tags cost?